Digna Velez Edwards

 digna.r.velez.edwards@vumc.org

 Dr. Digna Velez Edwards is a genetic epidemiologist, Associate Professor of Obstetrics and Gynecology and Biomedical Informatics, Director of the Division of Quantitative Sciences in the Department of Obstetrics and Gynecology, Director of Women's Health Research center, Investigator of the Vanderbilt Genetics Institute, and a member of the Vanderbilt Epidemiology Center.
 She has doctoral training in human genetics and has a master's degree in statistics.
-She started as faculty in the department of Obstetrics and Gynecology in 2010 pursuing research focused on understanding the genetic determinants of differences in healthcare outcomes across groups and the role of gene and environment interactions in the risk for complex diseases, with a specific interest in fibroproliferative disorders that include uterine fibroids and keloids and diseases that disproportionately impact women's reproductive health.
+She started as faculty in the department of Obstetrics and Gynecology in 2010 pursuing research focused on understanding the genetic factors influencing differences in health care outcomes across groups.
+She also studied the role of gene and environment interactions in the risk for complex diseases, with a specific interest in fibroproliferative disorders that include uterine fibroids and keloids and diseases that disproportionately impact women's reproductive health.

 Her research is focused on understanding and identifying genetic risk factors for complex diseases with a specific focus on diseases that disproportionately impact certain sub-groups and genetic factors related to women's health and reproductive outcomes.
 She utilizes large clinical databases that link electronic health record (EHR) information to DNA and the Right from the Start cohort, a community-based prospective pregnancy cohort.